pam-param-pam/I-Drive/README.md

 This is mostly for simplicity reasons and low demand.

 ### Redis
-Fast in memory databases for caching and message broker for celery.
+Fast in memory database for caching and message broker for celery.

 ### Celery
 Asynchronous task queue for delegating long tasks like file deletion outside of HTTP call lifecycle.